Adoption: Effects on the original parents

 More recent research found that in a sample of mothers who had released their children for adoption four to 12 years prior, every participant had frequent thoughts of their lost child.
 For most, thoughts were both negative and positive in that they produced both feelings of sadness and joy.
 Those who experienced the greatest portion of positive thoughts were those who had open, rather than closed or time-limited mediated, adoptions.

 In another study that compared mothers who released their children to those who raised them, mothers who released their children were more likely to delay their next pregnancy, to delay marriage, and to complete job training.
 However, both groups reached lower levels of education than their peers who were never pregnant.
 Another study found similar consequences for choosing to release a child for adoption.
 Adolescent mothers who released their children were more likely to reach a higher level of education and to be employed than those who kept their children.
 They also waited longer before having their next child.
 Most of the research that exists on adoption effects on the birth parents was conducted with samples of adolescents, or with women who were adolescents when carrying their babies—little data exists for birth parents from other populations.
 Furthermore, there is a lack of longitudinal data that may elucidate long-term social and psychological consequences for birth parents who choose to place their children for adoption.

 Development of adoptees

 Previous research on adoption has led to assumptions that indicate that there is a heightened risk in terms of psychological development and social relationships for adoptees.
 Yet, such assumptions have been clarified as flawed due to methodological failures.
 But more recent studies have been supportive in indicating more accurate information and results about the similarities, differences and overall lifestyles of adoptees.
+Adoptees are four times more likely to attempt suicide than other people.

 Evidence about the development of adoptees can be supported in newer studies.
 It can be said that adoptees, in some respect, tend to develop differently from the general population.
 This can be seen in many aspects of life, but usually can be found as a greater risk around the time of adolescence.
 For example, it has been found that many adoptees experience difficulty in establishing a sense of identity.